rahulgopinath/rahulgopinath.github.io/_posts/2023-03-16-valiant-parser.markdown

 A peculiarity of Valiant's parser that it shares with CYK parser is that unlike Earley, GLL, and GLR, it is not a left-to-right parser.
-Furthermore, it is a bottom-up parser similar to CYK that builds substrings of fixed length from the bottom up.
+Rather, it is a bottom-up parser similar to CYK that builds substrings of fixed length at each pass.

 ## Synopsis
 ```python